3MD3/3MD3/README.md

 ## Simulink® Models for a Simple Controller of a Pacemaker Device
 #### (Benchmark Proposal)

 This repository consists of two Simulink® models for the design of a simple controller of a pacemaker device.
 The models and requirements were developed as a part of the elective course, "SFWRENG 3MD3 - Safe Software-Intensive Medical Devices”, provided at McMaster University (Canada) for the 2021-22 academic year.
-A replication package folder for both Simulink® Stateflow models is included in this repository, titled as "ReplicationPackage.zip".
+A replication package folder for both Simulink® Stateflow models is included in this repository.

 The controllers were deployed on a FRDM-K64F microcontroller.
 A sample video can be found here: